WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 ---
 {
   "title": "Use of Wasabi FAQ",
-  "description": "Frequently asked questions about the nuances of how to use Wasabi properly.
-This is the Wasabi documentation, an archive of knowledge about the open-source, non-custodial and privacy-focused Bitcoin wallet for desktop."
+  "description": " This is the  official Wasabi documentation on frequently asked questions about the nuances of how to  properly use the Wasabi Wallet.
+Here you can find an archive of knowledge about the open-source, non-custodial and privacy-focused Bitcoin wallet for desktop."
 }
 ---